ebabel-eu/voice-book-search/README.md

 - Search with voice (or plain text in input).
 - Web components (in Typescript).
 - Infinite carousel (no third party dependency, native only).
 - Stop scrolling on blur of page.
+See event `slideChange` triggered when slide changes.
+I could check if the page is in focus and allow the slide change, or return false and block the slide change if the page is on blur.
 - Display book covers (-S, -M, or -L) depending on size of viewport.
 - Load images lazily as the carousel scrolls with a small buffer of a few images.
 - Relative time of a moment when the last search query was performed should be updatedautomatically.
 Display the relative time in a user's preferred language (navigator.language).